-Needless to say, this hasn’t gone down well with locals and a petition to pelt the boat with rotten eggs on its maiden voyage has already garnered thousands of signatures.
-Following the public uproar, Oceanco scrapped plans to temporarily take apart the bridge leaving it unclear how Y721 will leave the shipyard.
+Needless to say, this didn’t go down well with locals and a petition to pelt the boat with rotten eggs on its maiden voyage garnered thousands of signatures.
+Following the public uproar, Oceanco scrapped plans to temporarily take apart the bridge and instead quietly towed the enormous yacht in the early hours of the morning to another shipyard where its masts were added.

-With Jeff Bezos edging ever closer to welcoming his record-breaking new yacht, we’ve rounded up everything there is to know about the gigantic vessel.
+As Jeff Bezos’s record-breaking new yacht finally sets sail, we’ve rounded up everything there is to know about the gigantic vessel.

 The new superyacht was commissioned in 2018 and is being constructed by Oceanco for an estimated $500m.
 Situated in Alblasserdam, around 12 miles from Rotterdam, the luxury shipyard is owned by Omani billionaire businessman, Mohammed Al Barwani.